 California’s shift has occured probably as a result of a demographic influx from Latin America, the Pacific rim and other parts of the US.
 Texas’ political shift has been less distinctive than California’s, meanwhile; it went from red-violet to red whereas California went from nearly red to blue.

 Texas’ solidification as a Republican state may be partly due to economics and environmental politics.
-Whereas oil and gas production across much of the rest of the US plummeted during the 1980s and 90s (including in California, where oil production has halved since 1985), oil in the Gulf of Mexico rose from under 15 percent of total US oil production in 1985 to nearly 45 percent of total US oil production by 2000.
+Whereas oil and gas production across much of the rest of the United States plummeted during the 1980s and 90s (including in California, where oil production has halved since 1985), oil in the Gulf of Mexico rose from under 15 percent of total American oil production in 1985 to nearly 45 percent of total American oil production by 2000.
 This left Texas, which also produces prodigious amounts of natural gas and coal, with an even larger role in American energy production just as many Americans were becoming increasingly concerned with the ozone layer and global warming.
 As states were forced to choose a side in the environmental war, Texas’ allegience was an obvious one: it is with the Republicans.

 The Bush and Clinton families may perhaps have played a role in the political shift in Texas as well.

 The Bushes, historically a Northeastern family, shrewdly put down roots in Texas during the 1950s.
 George H.W.
 Bush became a Texas congressman and George W. Bush would later become its governor from 1995 to 2000.

 Bill Clinton, meanwhile, was born in neighboring Arkansas and served as its governor from 1983 to 1992 (remember when Hillary Clinton had a Southern accent?) before beating George H.W.
 Bush in the 1992 presidential election.
 In that year, Texas voted for a second Bush term while Arkansas, Louisiana, Georgia and Tennessee voted Clinton.